devetry/skills-front-end/studios/flicklist/3/README.md

 ### styles.css

-We've made a few small changes here, like making the backgorund color of the browse section black, and adjusting a jew margin and padding values.
+We've made a few small changes here, like making the background color of the browse section black, and adjusting a few margin and padding values.

 Notice that in some cases we use a new unit of measurement, the percent, for specifying values.
 For example, all sections now have a `padding: 2%;" rule.
 Using 2% rather than a rigid pixel value means that the exact padding changes depending on the width of the container of the section.
 This helps make our page more responsive, because a certain number of pixels, like say 20px, might seem too small when the screen is very large, but might be too much once the screen is very small.